Trucking Companies Face Consequences for Continuing to Employ Unsafe Drivers

 - each motor carrier shall, at least once every 12 months, review the motor vehicle record of each driver it employs to determine whether that driver meets minimum requirements for safe driving or is disqualified to drive a commercial motor vehicle;

 - The motor carrier must consider any evidence that the driver has violated any applicable Federal Motor Carrier Safety Regulations in this subchapter or Hazardous Materials Regulations;

 - The motor carrier must consider the driver’s accident record and any evidence that the driver has violated laws governing the operation of motor vehicles, and must give great weight to violations, such as speeding, reckless driving, and operating while under the influence of alcohol or drugs, that indicate that the driver has exhibited a disregard for the safety of the public.

 Of note, the rules require that a company give “great weight” to more serious traffic violations like speeding, reckless driving or DUI.
 History with a bad truck driver tends to repeat itself.
 Trucking companies are not permitted to keep bad drivers employed just to keep their trucks on the road.
-This sort of conduct places motorists at risk of being injured or killed in trucking accidents.
+This sort of conduct places motorists at risk of being injured or killed in trucking accidents in Atlanta.